npg70/galbreath-old/sources/kintyre-families.md

 ---

 * Lachlan G, "teacher of Enlgish and Gaelic", x-Gigha
-* Edward G, d.
+* [Edward G-](/people/galbraith-edward-1855-mclarty-mckinven.md), d.
 1933, age 77, m.
 Mary Mclarty 1883, son of John shoemaker, Mary McGeachy

-tbd
+    * CORRECTION: Edward was the son of *Ann* McGeachy, not *Mary*
+    *

 ---